dylanmc/CryptoBook/src/05_enigma.rst

 Now let's write that in Cryptol.

-If you think about what the Rotor does, it takes a letter as input, and produces a different letter as output.
+If you think about what the rotor does, it takes a letter as input, and produces a different letter as output.
 If you put the rotor's A between the grey bars, you can trace out what each letter gets transformed to.
 For example, A from the I/O band goes up to E, and B